 This recipe is by Julicious @Recipe Community

-This recipe has been a go to for us for years.
-It’s super forgiving, egg and dairy free and contains 500g of zucchini!
-I have swapped olive oil for coconut oil, cocoa for cacao and sugar for rice malt syrup and its still worked well every time!
+This recipe has been a go-to for us for years.
+It’s super forgiving, egg and dairy-free and contains 500g of zucchini!
+I have swapped olive oil for coconut oil, cocoa for cacao and sugar for Naturally Sweet Erythritol and it still works well every time!

 Peta @TRTLMT created this recipe.

 These are again another recipe that we have used and loved for years now.
 They are a soft biscuit and full of chickpea goodness!
-Use coconut oil instead of butter to make them dairy free!
-Don’t be concerned about reducing the sugar.
-They are still great with half the sugar!
+Use coconut oil instead of butter to make them dairy-free!
+We swap out the sugar and have replaced it with both Naturally Sweet Erythritol and Coconut Sugar with success!

 Amy @ Healthy Little Foodiescreated this recipe.

 We only recently discovered this recipe.
 On the first day of making them, one batch only lasted an hour between the three of us!
 They are YUM!
-Even Miss 23m who isnt a fan of egg ate them down and asked for more.
+Even Miss 23m who isn’t a fan of eggs ate them down and asked for more.

 Zucchini Bites are regularly in Miss 5s healthy lunchbox – As in we have a fresh double batch baked every week!

 This is a great way to sneak in some veg and add some colour to your child’s healthy lunchbox.
 We have given them the nickname Hulk Wraps to appeal to Mr 10s interests and they never come home from school.
 I have also used red cabbage, beetroot and yellow capsicum instead of spinach to create different colour wraps.